ryedin/site/_posts/2016-09-20-three-generations-of-aws.md

 ---

 At Convox, we have been using ECS in production for our services and our customers services for more than 18 months.
-If you want an easy way use ECS, the Convox tutorial will get your app running in minutes.
+If you want an easy way use ECS, the [Convox tutorial](https://convox.com/docs/) will get your app running in minutes.

+For more cloud architecture discussion, follow [@nzoschke](https://twitter.com/nzoschke) and [@goconvox](https://twitter.com/goconvox) on Twitter.